Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/blob/main/Images/year_relative_to_reg_start.png?" width="1000">

 Again, clearly there are data quality issues with more patients than expected being diagnosed in the year where they register with their primary care practice.
-This probably reflects old diagnoses being recorded as if they were new.
-When diagnoses within 3 months (<91 days) of registration start are excluded, the data appear more as expected:
+This probably reflects old diagnoses (prior to registration) being recorded as if they were new.
+When diagnoses within 3 months (<91 days) of registration start are excluded as per [https://bmjopen.bmj.com/content/7/10/e017989](https://bmjopen.bmj.com/content/7/10/e017989), the data appear more as expected:

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/blob/main/Images/year_relative_to_reg_start2.png?" width="1000">